chloealbright/DevHiveMind/_Low Priority Refinement/How to Become a Good Backend Engineer (Fundamentals).md

 Example of proxies are [NGINX](https://medium.com/@hnasr/the-architecture-of-nginx-2b32fc0b7877), HAProxy and Envoy.
 Proxies are one of the most interesting topics in backend engineering and one can specialize in learning and improving them.
 Cloudflare [recently](https://youtu.be/QbOAHkaFU6w) moved away from NGINX, their primary reverse proxy, and built their own proxy because of certain limitations in NGINX.
 I discussed that in details in an episode of the [backend engineering show.](https://youtu.be/QbOAHkaFU6w)

-## Messaging Systems

-Messaging systems are becoming increasingly important as we move towards interconnected systems and services.
-As services start to communicate to each other, coupling and dependencies increase which increases the complexity of building scalable backend applications.
-Messaging systems are designed to remove this coupling

-Messaging systems at their core support a feature called publish-subscribe where a client can publish a message and other clients can subscribe to consume this content.
-The choice of architecting how publishing and consumption is made is up to the messaging system.
-For example, [Kafka](https://youtu.be/R873BlNVUB4) use long-polling model while [RabbitMQ](https://youtu.be/Cie5v59mrTg) uses push model, both has pros and cons.

-Consuming a message also comes with an interesting and hard to solve problem.
-How do you make sure the consumer reads the message only once?
-These guarantees complicates the messaging system design.

-Messaging systems are truly interesting piece of technology that is fundamentals to backend engineering.
-This field might interest you.

 ## Message Formats